tshayler/todd-talks/Making Sense/abstract.md

 my early jobs, graduate school, and how I got to a career in systems engineering research.
 How has my liberal arts education prepared me for a life of making sense?

-Todd Shayler is a Senior Research Scientist at the the Georgia Tech Research Institute and Associate Head of the Applied Decision Systems Branch in the Systems Engineering Research Division.
+Todd Shayler is a Senior Research Scientist at the Georgia Tech Research Institute and Associate Head of the Applied Decision Systems Branch in the Systems Engineering Research Division.